henri-tremblay/henri-archetype/README.md

 `mvn install`

-and the select it when generating a project
+and then select it when generating a project

 `mvn archetype:generate -Dfilter=henri=archetype`